pestphp/pest-plugin-mutate/WIP.md

 # Backlog Prio 1
 - [ ] Properly support xdebug
-- [ ] Add option to pass min score with zero mutations.
-Maybe ->minScore(100, failOnZeroMutations: false)
-- [ ] When having the min score to 100, the job fails when no mutant is generated because the score is considered to be 0.
-Infection “suffers” from the same problem.
-However, it tackles this with this option : https://infection.github.io/guide/command-line-options.html#ignore-msi-with-no-mutati ons.
-Would be cool to have the same thing!
 - [ ] Automatically empty cache when package version changes / Maybe there is another approach: Use the same cache key per php file, but store a hash of the file content and the package version in the cache.
 If the hash changes, the cache is invalid.
 - [ ] What should we do with interfaces? ignore them completely?
 - [ ] Finish: Disable mutations by annotation